Blacklist (computing): Controversy over terminology

 Some major technology companies and institutions have publicly distanced themselves from the term blacklist due to a perceived connection with racism, instead recommending the terms denylist or blocklist.
 The term's connection with racism, as well as the value in avoiding its use has been disputed.

 Controversy over use of the term

 In 2018, a journal commentary on a report on predatory publishing was released which claimed that "white" and "black" are racially-charged terms that need to be avoided in instances such as "whitelist" and "blacklist", and that the first recorded usage of "blacklist" was during "the time of mass enslavement and forced deportation of Africans to work in European-held colonies in the Americas".
-The article hit mainstream in Summer 2020 following the George Floyd protests in America.
+The article hit mainstream in Summer 2020 following the George Floyd protests in the United States.

 A number of technology companies replaced "whitelist" and "blacklist" with new alternatives such as "allow list" and "deny list", alongside similar terminology changes regarding the terms "Master" and "Slave".
 For example, in August 2018, Ruby on Rails changed all occurrences of "blacklist" and "whitelist" to "restricted list" and "permitted list".
 Other companies responded to this controversy in June and July 2020: